Grieving mother blames unsanitary living conditions at motel shelter in toddler's death | CBC News

 Many 'Glorias' in Ottawa, advocate says

-In 2019, then-auditor general Ken Hughes urged Ottawa to stop using motels and look for less expensive arrangements for short-term housing.
+In 2019, the city's then-auditor general Ken Hughes urged Ottawa to stop using motels and look for less expensive arrangements for short-term housing.

 At the time, Ottawa paid an average of $3,000 per month to house a family in a motel, well above market prices for similar rental accommodations.